 |VAT refund||It can be claimed at the end of the fiscal year|

 |Who collects the VAT||

 |VAT number format||

 Cesation of activities

-If you are interested in other matters, such as how to immigrate to Indonesia, we can also provide you with details.
+If you are interested in other matters, for example, immigration to Indonesia, we can also provide you with details.